One pot blackberry glazed salmon and asparagus in 20 minutes or less. What’s better for dinner than that for dinner? I can’t think of a single thing.

 The idea came from Cook’s Illustrated.
 You use the asparagus spears like a “raft” to hold the pieces of salmon up out of the water.
 You pour a cup of water ( I used low sodium broth) into the pan and the asparagus boils while the salmon steams.
 Genius technique!
 But it seemed a little bland to me, so I added the blackberry glaze and then threw it under the broiler for just a few minutes to finish.
 Perfection!

 You can even make this on a Wednesday night, just for example – not sayin’ this really happened – But.
-If you get home after 7:00 and The Hubs is starving and sitting at the table, fork in hand, glaring at you with stomach growling.
+If you get home after 7:00 and The Hubs is starving and sitting at the table, fork in hand, stomach growling.

 The blackberry glaze is a snap – just stir together blackberry preserves, olive oil, vinegar, smoked paprika, cumin and salt – and then spoon onto your salmon and throw it under the broiler.
 The sticky, sweet glaze with just a little kick will make up for all the impatient toe-tapping.
 Guaranteed.